DeepStateLearning/Twitter/README.md

 # Twitter
-I'm uisng this space to play around with some attempt to put metrics on sets of twitter accounts, and also to try out some clustering techniques.
+I'm using this space to play around with some attempt to put metrics on sets of twitter accounts, and also to try out some clustering techniques.
+I'm a mathematician by day - I'm not posting code like a "real developer"  as I'm just sort of throwing up a bunch of code samples up in case anyone wants to see how I'm doing it.

 The first attempt is the following:
 1)Take a group of users selected according to some criterion,